human37/gee/README.md

 ```

 ### Installation
-This is available for you macintosh user's as a homebrew tap.
+This is available for you macintosh user's as a [homebrew](https://brew.sh) tap.
 In order to install run:

     $ brew tap human37/gee
       brew install gee

-You can also complile from source and install using cargo, using the command:
+You can also complile from source and install using cargo.
+First clone the repository, and then within the repository run:

     $ cargo install --path .